I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicequerypropertyex.md

 <p>A bug check occurs if the driver supplies an invalid object handle.</p>

 ## -remarks
-<p>You can use <b>WdfDeviceQueryPropertyEx</b> to retrieve any property that is exposed through the unified property model, whereas the <a href="https://msdn.microsoft.com/library/windows/hardware/ff546820">WdfDeviceQueryProperty</a> method only allows querying a subset of the unified property model.</p>
+<p>You can use <b>WdfDeviceQueryPropertyEx</b> to retrieve any property that is exposed through the unified property model, whereas the <a href="..\wdfdevice\nf-wdfdevice-wdfdevicequeryproperty.md">WdfDeviceQueryProperty</a> method only allows querying a subset of the unified property model.</p>

 <p>Before receiving device property data, drivers typically call the <b>WdfDeviceQueryPropertyEx</b> method just to obtain the required buffer size.
 For some properties, the data size can change between when the required size is returned and when the driver calls <b>WdfDeviceQueryPropertyEx</b> again.
 Therefore, drivers should call <b>WdfDeviceQueryPropertyEx</b> inside a loop that executes until the return status is not STATUS_BUFFER_TOO_SMALL. </p>

 <p>It is best to use <b>WdfDeviceQueryPropertyEx</b> only if the required buffer size is known and unchanging, because in that case the driver has to call <b>WdfDeviceQueryPropertyEx</b> only once.
-If the required buffer size is unknown or varies, the driver should call <a href="https://msdn.microsoft.com/library/windows/hardware/dn265599">WdfDeviceAllocAndQueryPropertyEx</a>. </p>

-<p>For information about related methods, see <a href="wdf.accessing_the_unified_device_property_model">Accessing the Unified Device Property Model</a>.</p>

-<p>You can use <b>WdfDeviceQueryPropertyEx</b> to retrieve any property that is exposed through the unified property model, whereas the <a href="https://msdn.microsoft.com/library/windows/hardware/ff546820">WdfDeviceQueryProperty</a> method only allows querying a subset of the unified property model.</p>

-<p>Before receiving device property data, drivers typically call the <b>WdfDeviceQueryPropertyEx</b> method just to obtain the required buffer size.
-For some properties, the data size can change between when the required size is returned and when the driver calls <b>WdfDeviceQueryPropertyEx</b> again.
-Therefore, drivers should call <b>WdfDeviceQueryPropertyEx</b> inside a loop that executes until the return status is not STATUS_BUFFER_TOO_SMALL. </p>

-<p>It is best to use <b>WdfDeviceQueryPropertyEx</b> only if the required buffer size is known and unchanging, because in that case the driver has to call <b>WdfDeviceQueryPropertyEx</b> only once.
-If the required buffer size is unknown or varies, the driver should call <a href="https://msdn.microsoft.com/library/windows/hardware/dn265599">WdfDeviceAllocAndQueryPropertyEx</a>. </p>
+If the required buffer size is unknown or varies, the driver should call <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceallocandquerypropertyex.md">WdfDeviceAllocAndQueryPropertyEx</a>. </p>

 <p>For information about related methods, see <a href="wdf.accessing_the_unified_device_property_model">Accessing the Unified Device Property Model</a>.</p>